scripting/wpIdentity/README.md

 3. Move the shell folder to your server.

-4. Edit the config.json file with the credentials you got from WordPress.com.
-I've included an example config.json file.
+4. Edit the <a href="https://github.com/scripting/wpIdentity/blob/main/shell/config.json">config.json</a> file with the credentials you got from WordPress.com.

 4. npm install